dnth/dnth.github.io/content/blog/i_made_it_github_trending/index.md

 Instead, start with a goal that is much bigger.

-{{% blockquote %}}
-Start with a goal to solve a problem, learn something, or build something that you're passionate about.
-This will push you to work on your project for a longer without getting discouraged.
+{{< callout emoji="💡" text="Start with a goal to solve a problem, learn something, or build something that you're passionate about.
+This will push you to work on your project for way longer." >}}
-{{% /blockquote %}}

 Now let's talk about how I did it.

 ### 🎯 Solving a Pain Point
 The first step to getting your project trending is to solve a pain point.

+{{< figure_autoresize src="meme.webp" width="auto" align="center" >}}
-This is not something that you'll know immediately.

-But over time, you'll start to notice some patterns.
+This is not something that you'll know from the get-go.
+Stick around and you'll start to notice some patterns.
+And also simple solutions for the problem.

 For me, one pattern emerged, there are many frameworks, and each framework has its own way of loading the model, inference, and post-processing, etc.
 Every time I change framework, I have to rewrite the inference code.
 This is really annoying.

 Putting this into a single unified API would be super useful.